Information

 At Optentia, we believe that excellent research thrives in a supportive, well-structured environment.
 This retreat is designed to:

-DAY 2: Qualitative Methods
+DAY 2: Literature review and Qualitative Methods

 DAY 3: Mixed Methods and Quantitative Research